The-CS-Nerds/Library-System/README.md

 # Library System (v0.0.1dev)
-A Flask-based webapp for library management, with reserves, loans, renewal, and stocktake functionality.
+A Docker-based webapp that uses Flask for library management, with reserves, loans, renewal, and stocktake functionality.

-Can run on a locally hosted server.
+Runs as a containerised image insode docker

 ## Versions
 Currently in development.